paulwellnerbou/gauge-taiko-showcase/README.md

 This is the basic gauge/taiko project template.
 I added a `Dockerfile` and a `docker-compose.yml` to it trying to run it in an docker environment.

+The only adjustments in comparison to the project template are:

+* set `headless` to true
+* add recommended browser args as documented in the link below to `openBrowser()`

 ## Information I used to build this docker files

 * Taiko's documentation on how to run taiko with docker: https://taiko.gauge.org/#taiko-with-docker